arun-gupta/llm-lab/docs/real-protocol-implementations.md

 # Real Protocol Implementations

-This document describes the real protocol implementations that have replaced the mock dependencies in the Multi-Protocol Lab.
+This document describes the real protocol implementations that have replaced the mock dependencies in the Postman Protocol Playground.

 ## 🎯 Overview